 EXPLAINER: What’s known about ‘stealth’ version of omicron?

-Scientists and health officials around the world are keeping their eyes on a descendant of the omicron variant that has been found in at least 40 countries, including the United States.
+Scientists and health officials around the world are keeping their eyes on a descendant of the omicron variant that has been found in more than 50 countries, including the United States.

 This version of the coronavirus, which scientists call BA.2, is widely considered stealthier than the original version of omicron because particular genetic traits make it somewhat harder to detect.
-Some scientists worry it could also be more contagious.
+Danish scientists reported this week that preliminary information suggests it may be 1 1/2 times more contagious then the original variant.

-But they say there’s a lot they still don’t know about it, including whether it evades vaccines better or causes more severe disease.
+But scientists say there’s a lot they still don’t know about it, including whether it causes more severe disease.

 WHERE HAS IT SPREAD?

-“Thus far, we haven’t seen it start to gain ground” in the U.S., said Dr. Wesley Long, a pathologist at Houston Methodist in Texas, which has identified three cases of BA.2.
+“Thus far, we haven’t seen it start to gain ground” in the U.S., said Dr. Wesley Long, a pathologist at Houston Methodist in Texas, which identified three cases as of earlier this week.

 The mutant appears much more common in Asia and Europe.
-In Denmark, it made up 45% of all COVID-19 cases in mid-January, up from 20% two weeks earlier, according to Statens Serum Institut, which falls under the Danish Ministry of Health.
+In Denmark, it has spread quickly and become the dominant variant, according to State Serum Institute, which falls under the Danish Ministry of Health.

 WHAT’S KNOWN ABOUT THIS VERSION OF THE VIRUS?